 Criterion eight of the EU common position refers to the risk of the proposed arms export negatively affecting sustainable development in the recipient country.
 In order to facilitate such an assessment, the database examines whether a country has a low standard of human development according to UNDP criteria, and does, at the same time, invest heavily into its military.
-For this purpose, the database relies strongly on the BICC Global Militarization Index (GMI) that depicts the relative weight of the military apparatus of a state in relation to its society as a whole.
+For this purpose, the database relies strongly on the BICC Global Militarisation Index (GMI) that depicts the relative weight of the military apparatus of a state in relation to its society as a whole.
 The GMI looks at: the relation of military expenditure of a state to its gross domestic product (GDP) and its health spending; the military and paramilitary personnel in relation to the overall population and to physicians; and the number of heavy weapons in relation to population.

-Countries are rated 'critical' or 'possibly critical' if they have a low standard of human development and at the same time have relatively high military as compared to non-military capacities.
+Countries are rated 'critical' or 'possibly critical' if they have a low standard of human development and at the same time a relatively high level of militarisation; i.e. if they belong to the top 25 or 50 per cent of countries ranked in the GMI.
 Data is obtained from various sources, including the Stockholm International Peace Research Institute (SIPRI), the International Institute for Strategic Studies (IISS), as well as from the World Health Organization, the International Monetary Fund and the World Bank.